binaryage/asepsis-web/index.md

 ## FAQ

 #### I like the idea, but I want to use Terminal.app features.
 Do you plan to support tabs/unicode/whatever?
-> TotalTerminal is just a light-weight plugin for Terminal.app (SIMBL).
+> TotalTerminal is a plugin for Terminal.app.
 You should be able to use most of Terminal.app features with TotalTerminal.
 The only broken feature is "Windows Groups".

 #### Does TotalTerminal work on OSX 10.7 (Lion)?
 > Yes, since 1.0.